thelavier/thelavier.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Leadership
 ======
-* Currently signed in to 43 different slack teams
+* Serving as student representative for maths PhD students at Heriot-Watt University; 2023 - Present
+* Organized a research afternoon; 'Intersections in Optimisation and Fluid Mechanics'; [More information here](https://www.mac-migs.ac.uk/events/optimisation-and-fluids/)